abdinajibliban/user-directory/README.md

 Here are the dependencies and other installations you need to install to run the application: React, Axios, Node, Bootstrap, react-dom, react-bootstrap, react scripts, JavaScript, Random User API.

+Click employeedirectory to see files and folders relevant to app.
+Download or clone repository.
+Use `npm install` to install the required npm packages to run.
+Use `npm start` to begin.

 # Usage

 To use this app, run it in the following locations: Terminal/Gitbash